7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Doing this will ultimately lead to blocked drains or damaged sewer pipelines within your home’s plumbing system.
+- Doing this can lead to blockages in drains or damaged pipelines within your home’s plumbing system.
 This can result in unimaginable expense to you.

-- Blocked Drains Plumbers Sydney offers unblocking blocked drains, drain clearing CCTV drain inspection and pipe relining services.
+- Blocked Drains Plumbers Sydney offers unblocking blocked drains, drain clearing CCTV drain inspection and pipe relining.

-These are the seven items in your home should not be flushed down the toilet.
+These are the seven items in your home that should not be flushed in the toilet.

 1. Baby wipes